 Effective January 1, 2019, the Company adopted the new lease guidelines detailed in ASU 2016-02.
-The Company's financial position for reporting periods beginning on or after January 1, 2019 are presented under the new guidance, while prior periods amounts are not adjusted and continue to be reported in accordance with previous guidance as provided for in the alternative transition approach under ASU 2018-11.
+The Company's financial position for reporting periods beginning on or after January 1, 2019 are presented under the new guidance, while prior period amounts are not adjusted and continue to be reported in accordance with previous guidance as provided for in the alternative transition approach under ASU 2018-11.
 We did not elect to apply the recognition requirements to short-term leases with terms of 12 months or less based on original lease commencement date and instead recognize the lease payments on a straight line basis over the lease term.
 Adoption of this standard resulted in the recording of net operating lease right-of-use assets and corresponding operating lease liabilities of \$0.7 million for rented office spaces.

-Our office space leases have remaining lease terms of one year to three years.
+Our office space leases have remaining lease terms of one year to two years.
 Some of these operating leases include options to extend the lease terms, and some operating leases include options to terminate the leases earlier than the full terms.
 These options are considered in our determination of the valuation of our right-of-use assets and lease liabilities.

 None of our operating leases include implicit rates, and we have determined that the difference between the contractual cost basis and the present value of lease payments calculated using incremental borrowing rates is not material.
-Our operating lease costs for the years ended December 31, 2019 were \$527 (reflected in Net cash used in operating activities).
-The weighted average remaining lease term of our operating leases as of December 31, 2019 was 1.9 years.
+Our operating lease costs for the years ended December 31, 2020 and 2019 were \$604 and \$527, respectively (reflected in Net cash used in operating activities).
+The weighted average remaining lease term of our operating leases as of December 31, 2020 was 1.2 years.

-Future minimum operating lease payments are as follows:
+As of December 31, 2020, future minimum operating lease payments are as follows:

-2020 2021 2022 Total Minimum lease payments \$ 246 \$ 148 \$ 12 \$ 406
+2021 2022 Total Minimum lease payments \$ 192 \$ 22 \$ 214

-As of December 31, 2018, future minimum operating lease payments for capitalized leases due in 2019 was \$87.
+As of December 31, 2019, future minimum operating lease payments for capitalized leases due in 2020 was \$406.